pgrimard/react-toggle-switch/README.md

 ### Props

-1. `onClick` - Required function handler for when the switch is clicked.
+1. `onClick` - Required function handler to be called any time the switch is clicked.
-1. `value` - Required value that will be passed to the onClick handler.
-2. `on` - Optional prop to set switch on or off.
+2. `on` - Optional property to set the switch on or off.
+This can be useful if you want to update the state of the switch without actually clicking on it.
 Default is false.

 ### Import Styling